coq/coq/doc/sphinx/proof-engine/tactics.rst

    with the added hypothesis (and otherwise fails).

-   In the second form, if :n:`@as_ipat` isn't specified, the tactic adds a new hypothesis :n:`@one_type` with a name chosen by Coq.
+   In the second form, if :n:`@as_ipat` isn't specified, the tactic adds a new hypothesis :n:`@one_type` with a name chosen by Rocq.
 Otherwise, it transforms :n:`@one_type` as specified by :n:`@as_ipat` and adds the resulting new hypotheses.
    The :n:`@as_ipat` may also expand the current subgoal into multiple subgoals.
    Then, if :n:`@ltac_expr3` is specified, it is applied to and must succeed on all